Awayee/XX3D/README.md

 # Current Features Overview
 - RHI supported with D3D12 and Vulkan, configurated by `RHIType` in `ProjectConfig.ini` in your project directory.
+- Component system derived from ECS: combine components to determin the feature of an actor.
 - Asset manager, with importing, creating.
   ![image](https://github.com/user-attachments/assets/69995458-f29e-418b-a1b8-72792db7dff0)
   Just drag your mesh file or image file to Mesh Importer or Texture Importer, and "Import"